top of page

 About Us

 Rafael Roy and Kelin Verrette craft cinematic, character-driven non-fiction through intimate, handheld camerawork and a collaborative, cross-disciplinary approach to documentary storytelling.
 In 2018, shortly after getting married, they launched All Solid Things, a production company rooted in their shared commitment to documentary filmmaking.
-Their body of work spans documentary shorts, features, and series, as well as branded content and commercial projects.
+Their body of work spans documentary shorts, features, and series, as well as non-profit, branded content and commercial projects.

 Kelin Verrette (she/her), originally from South Louisiana, came to documentary through a background in archaeology and museum work.
 She began her filmmaking journey as an editor on Cipher (SF Dance Film Festival, 2018) and The Women (2020).
 A skilled editor, camera person, and producer, she recently worked as Story Producer on Family Tree (dir.
 Jennifer MacArthur) and Co-Producer on I Am Ready, Warden (dir.
 Smriti Mundhra).